DaveBackus/Data_Bootcamp_Book/pandas-input.md

 ## Reminders

 * Objects and methods.
 Recall that we apply the method `justdoit` to the object `x` with `x.justdoit`.
-A common example is the `plot()` method, which works for a wide range of data objects.

 * Help.
 We get help in Spyder from both the IPython console and the Object inspector.
-For the hypothetical `x.plot()`, we would type `x.plot?` in the IPython console or `x.plot` in the Object inspector.
+For the hypothetical `x.justdoit`, we would type `x.justdoit?` in the IPython console or `x.justdoit` in the Object inspector.

 * Data structures.
 That's the term we use for specific organizations of data.
 Examples are strings, lists, and dictionaries.
 Each has a specific structure and a set of methods we can apply.
 List are collections of objects between square brackets:  `numberlist = [1, -5, 2]`.
 Dictionaries are pairs of items between curly brackets:  `namedict = {'Dave': 'Backus', 'Chase': 'Coleman'}`.
 The first item in each pair is the "key," the second is the "value.""

 * Integers, floats, and strings.
 Three common types of data.

 * Function returns.
-We refer to the output of a function as its "return."
+We refer to the output of a function as its **return**.
 We would say, for example, that the function `type(x)` returns the type of the input object `x`.
+We capture the return with an assignment:  `xtype = type(x)`.

 ## Python packages